 HOW DOES A CONTAINER DEPOSIT SCHEME WORK?

 A container deposit scheme is based on a refundable deposit able to be redeemed by the consumer or collectors at convenient locations.
 In other words, people get cash for recycling their containers.
-There are over 40 such systems around the world including in South Australia and the Northern Territory.
-In SA which has a 10 cent deposit, over 85% of containers are recycled.4,667 signatures
+There are over 40 such systems around the world including in South Australia, the Northern Territory, the ACT, NSW and Queensland.
+WA and Tasmania are planning to follow suit in 2020 and 2022, respectively.
+Victoria needs to commit NOW!4,701 signatures

 Dear Ms D'Ambrosio,